- Roomy interior for the size

 The 2019 Mercedes-Benz A-Class splits the brand’s compact sedan lineup in two.
 The A-Class offers the looks of a more traditional sedan, while the carryover CLA-Class has the swoopier lines of a coupe-like sedan.
 It is offered in just one trim level called A220, though high-performance A35 and A45 models are in the works.

 The A-Class does a good job of fixing the ills of its CLA-Class predecessor.
 It rides well, has more interior space, and introduces a state-of-the-art infotainment system.
-We rate it a 6.8 overall, though that number will drop once the EPA rates its fuel economy.
+We rate it a 6.4 overall, though that could change once it's crash tested.
 (Read more about how we rate cars.)

 The EPA hasn’t yet rated the 2019 A-Class, but Mercedes says the slippery shape should help fuel efficiency.
 The A-Class has a 0.22 coefficient of drag, according to the automaker, among the lowest for a production car.